Computer Science (CMSI)

 CMSI 620 Database Systems (3 semester hours)

-Detailed study of design and implementation of knowledge-based systems.
+Detailed study of the design and implementation of knowledge-based systems which excel in the areas of transparency, regulatory compliance, and explicit logic.
 Topics include: logic and theorem proving; deduction systems; reaction systems; forward and backward chaining; knowledge acquisition; and explanatory interfaces.
-Prerequisite: CMSI 3520 or permission of instructor.
+Students work either individually or in self-organizing teams to ideate, design, implement, test, and present a knowledge-based system software application using current rule-based, decision management, and diagnostic tools.

 CMSI 630 Artificial Intelligence (3 semester hours)